takegue/bqmake/README.md

 # bqmake

-BigQuery Data Build Tool like `GNU make`
+BigQuery Data Build Tool like `make`
-The `bqmake` provide some utilities to get table staleness against source tables.
+`bqmake` provides some utilities for update

 All utilties are provided by **BigQuery Routines (UDF or PROCEDER)**.
 You can use these routines out-of-the-box!

 This tool supports following features.
-- Supported **Ingestion Partition Table**
+- Supported **Partition Table** Data Update
     * Routine to update partial partition with staleness check.
-        * Also supports complicated partition alignment i.e. week to day.
+        * Supports complicated partition alignment i.e. week to day.
-    * You can keep tables fresh although they have various and complexed source tables.
+        * Dynamic staleness check saves BigQuery query processed bytes and slots!
-    * Dynamic dependency staleness check saves BigQuery query processed bytes and slots!
+    * You can keep tables fresh even though they have various and complexed source tables.
 - Supported **Table Snapshot**
     * Table snapshot enable you to query with historical changes and saves your storage capacity.
 - Supported metadata/table profiling utilities for data management